dantswain/thrash/README.md

 An Elixir library for serialization and deserialization of [Apache Thrift](https://thrift.apache.org/) messages. 🤘

+## Requirements

+Thrash requires Elixir v1.1 or newer to support Sets and Thrift 0.9.3 or newer to support Maps (see below).
+Therefore, it is recommended that you use Elixir >= 1.1 and Thrift >= 0.9.3.

 ## Philosophy

 Thrash is an attempt to provide faster serialization/deserialization